-Trump claims $50 billion SoftBank investment due to his election win
+SoftBank's Son pledges $50 billion, Foxconn eyes U.S. expansion as Trump woos Asian firms

 Son had hoped to merge Sprint with T-Mobile US to take on U.S. market leaders AT&T Inc (T.N) and Verizon Communications Inc (VZ.N).

 Shares of Sprint briefly reached their highest level in 2-1/2 years, soon after Son's comments.
-They closed up 1.5 percent to $8.17 in heavy trading, ending well below session highs.
-Shares of T-Mobile US were up 1.8 percent at $55.99.
+They closed up 1.5 percent, while shares of T-Mobile US rose 1.8 percent.

 It was not immediately clear how much of SoftBank's investment had been disclosed before.
-Softbank said on Nov.
-7, the day before the U.S. election, it planned to make future large-scale investments via the $100 billion tech fund, rather than on its own, to avoid growing already-bloated debt.
+SoftBank said on Nov.
+7, the day before the U.S. election, it planned to make future large-scale investments via the $100 billion fund, rather than on its own, to avoid growing already-bloated debt.

 Whether or not Trump's election led to SoftBank's planned investment, the billionaire's victory has been a boon to stock investors.
 The Dow Jones industrial average closed at another record level on Tuesday, its 11th new high since the Nov.
 8 vote.